vaclavsvejcar/svejcar-dev/content/drafts/2020-02-26-uploading-package-to-hackage.md

 ---
-title: How to Upload Package to Hackage
+title: Uploading Package to Hackage
-description: todo
+description: Tutorial on how to upload your custom Haskell package to Hackage in few steps, what to be careful about and what are the most common gotchas.
-tags: haskell, hackage, stack
+tags: haskell, hackage, stack, cabal, travis
 tableOfContents: true
 ---

-When I started to learn [Haskell][web:haskell] few months ago, I wrote just some small _Hello World_-like programs.
-Months passed by and I finished the initial version of my very first real world Haskell tool called [Headroom][github:headroom] (more about it in next blog post).
-Right now it's available on [Github][web:github], but it's more common for Haskell projects to be also available on [Hackage][web:hackage].
-Uploading package to Hackage involves several not exactly intuitive steps, so I decide to sum it up in this blog post, as both future reference for myself and help for anyone else who wants to do the same thing.
+After some months I spent learning [Haskell][web:haskell], I finally finished my very first real world Haskell project called [Headroom][github:headroom].
+It's basically a manager for license headers located in source code files (more about it in next blog post).
+When I reached some reasonable stability of the codebase, I decided it would be also nice to have it released on [Hackage][web:hackage].
+I found the process not to be as straightforward as I expected, so I decided to sum up my experience in this blog post, both for future myself and for anyone else interested.

 <!-- MORE -->